 - Tell us immediately if you're charged with any offence in connection with your ownership of the home, which resulted in bodily injury to another person or loss to someone else's property. - Obtain our written approval before any offer of reparation is made.

-What we won't pay under Property owner's liability
+What we won't pay under Property owner's liability and Landlord's liability

 We won't pay for any punitive or exemplary damages awarded against you.

 We won't pay for legal liability: